John Young (naturalist): Night parrot controversy

 In 2013, Young reported that he had sighted and photographed the night parrot, an endangered Australian bird.
 Live night parrots had not been definitively documented since 1912, though two dead ones were found in 1991 and 2006.
 However, the appearance of mesh in one of Young's photos raised questions as to how he was able to get pictures and videos of such a secretive bird.
 Young denied that he captured the individual, which would have been illegal.

 In 2016, Young was hired as a senior biologist for the Australian Wildlife Conservancy (AWC).
 He resigned from his position in September 2018.

 In 2019, the Australian Wildlife Conservancy published a report determining that some of Young's supposed observations were not credible.
 They determined that night parrot calls recorded by Young at Kalamurina Sanctuary were the result of playing publicly available call files near the detector rather than calls from an actual bird.
 Experts determined that an alleged night parrot nest photographed by Young contained fake eggs made of plaster or clay.

 As a result of their report, the AWC also retracted Young's findings related to the buff-breasted buttonquail, another endangered Australian bird.

+Arrest and Imprisonment

+In August 2023, Young failed to appear at a court in Queensland to answer for four charges of child sex abuse, and was subsequently reported to have gone missing.
+He was later discovered to have been hiding in the rainforest of the Cape York Peninsula, where he was arrested in September 2024 at Lockhart River after evading police for more than a year.
+In May 2025 he pleaded guilty to two of the four charges, involving offenses perpetrated in 2018, and was sentenced to two years in prison.